cs1302uga/cs1302-tutorials/algo-analysis.md

 What is T(n) if the key processing step is `System.out.println`?

-**Think about the answers to the previous two questions before reading ahead**
+**Think about the answers to the previous two questions before reading ahead** To derive the timing function, you might consider putting in a few values for `n`.
+For example, if `n` is 5, how many times does the key processing step execute?
+If `n` is 10?
+100?
+1000000?
+After thinking about these, can you define the timing function in terms of `n`?

 <table>
    <tr>